 We encourage collaboration between groups and, of course, lab partners are supposed to help each other as much as possible during the lab session.
-While we expect students to work together and help each other, students will receive individual grades based on their performance on the pre-experiment quizzes, lab experiment, lab notebooks, and lab skills mastery assessments.
+While we expect students to work together and help each other, students will receive individual grades based on their performance on the pre-experiment quizzes, lab experiment, lab notebooks, and the lab skills mastery assessments.
 The experiment report will be completed and graded as a group activity.
 The lowest score will be dropped for each starred assessment.
-In addition, 10 points earned by timely completion of the optional DataCamp R Tutorial will replace the next lowest pre-experiment quiz grade.